What Type of Lawyer Makes the Most Money?

 3. Bankruptcy Law

-Bankruptcy lawyers assist individuals and businesses in navigating financial distress and filing for bankruptcy protection.
+Bankruptcy lawyers help individuals and businesses file for bankruptcy.
+They navigate financial distress.
 They help clients understand their options and rights under bankruptcy laws.

-- How to Become a Bankruptcy Lawyer: Complete a JD degree focusing on bankruptcy law, gain relevant experience through internships, and pass the bar exam.
+• How to Become a Bankruptcy Lawyer: Earn a JD degree in bankruptcy law.
+Get relevant experience through internships.
+Then, pass the bar exam.

 4. Family Law